atlemann/atlemann.github.io/_drafts/getting-started-with-fsharp.md

 ## 6 Running

 Now that we have added a reference to the class library, we can try to use it.
-Open `Program.fs` and `Library.fs` and change the code to something like this:
+Open `Program.fs` and `Library.fs` and change the code to something like this and build it again:

 ![Class lib files]({{ "/assets/gettingstarted/using_classlib.png" }})